kingluddite/web-dev-notes/full-stack/udemy/009n-node-with-react/02-server-side-architecture/06-heroku-cli.md

     * I recommend installing it with homebrew `$ brew install heroku`
     * After installing check install was successful with `$ heroku -v`
         - If you see a version you are ready to proceed to next step
-        - If not - time to troubleshoot
+        - If not ----------> Time to troubleshoot!

 4. Create a new Heroku App
     * Log into your Heroku account via the terminal with: `$ heroku login`
     * Enter your heroku `email` and `password`
     * Create heroku app with `$ heroku create`

-        - You will see two links
+### You will see two links
-            + First link is URL to our live site
+1. First link is URL to our **live site**
-            + Second link is URL to heroku Git repo
+2. Second link is URL to **heroku Git repo**
     * The second link is one we really care about
-                * It is our deployment target
+        - It is our deployment target
         - It is a Git repository that we can push our local server to
                 * We already committed our entire code base to Git
                 * We are now going to push that local repo to the remote repo that is managed by Heroku
                     - The minute we do this, Heroku will then deploy our entire application and start it up automatically